Here are all the best things to make with hard boiled eggs! Featuring classics like deviled and egg salad, to unique takes like grilled cheese.

-It’s best to make hard boiled eggs in a batch: but have you ever had more than you know what to do with?
-Of course, our favorite way to eat hard boiled eggs is not a recipe at all: just sliced in half with a bit of salt.
-They’re the perfect nutritious and filling snack!
-But if you’re looking for something a little more innovative for what to do with hard boiled eggs, we have all sorts of recipe ideas for you.
-Here are our best hard boiled egg recipes!
+The best way to eat hard boiled eggs?
+It’s not a recipe at all: just sliced in half with a bit of flaky sea salt!
+They’re the perfect healthy and filling snack!
+But if you’re looking for something a little more innovative for things to do with hard boiled eggs, we have all sorts of recipe ideas for you!

 A note on egg nutrition